ethereum-pocr/whitepaper/whitepaper.md

-*Author: Guénolé de Cadoudal - for Credit Agricole CIB (CACIB) and Skandinaviska Enskilda Banken (SEB) - 2023*
+*Author: Guénolé de Cadoudal - for Credit Agricole CIB (CACIB) and Skandinaviska Enskilda Banken (SEB) - February 2023*

-# Proof of Carbon Reduction Whitepaper
+# Proof of Carbon Reduction whitepaper

 2021 has seen an increase of the financial sector adoption of the public blockchains to host financial instruments and to operate their ownership transfer against cash instruments (CBDC, Stable coins ...).